Pablo Picasso and Abstraction

 Pablo Picasso - Still Life with a Bottle of Rum, 1911.
 Oil on canvas.
 24 1/8 x 19 7/8 in.
 (61.3 x 50.5 cm).
 Jacques and Natasha Gelman Collection, 1998.
 The Metropolitan Museum of Art Collection. © 2019 Estate of Pablo Picasso / Artists Rights Society (ARS), New York

 The next phase of the Cubist movement, Synthetic Cubism, showed Picasso incorporating pre-existing elements into collages.
 Again, the artist was not concerned with the faithful replication of reality in his works but took reality as a starting point, building up with simple shapes and lines (often cut out from pieces of paper or other materials) a general shapes which evoked real life objects.
 Bottle of Vieux Marc, Glass, Guitar and Newspaper, amongst other pieces, emphasises the role of flat shapes and materials, starkly aware of its own artificially.
 This element of art being expressive of its own status, and not attempting to mimic reality, is a key principle of abstract art, and shows the artist going one step further in his pursuit of abstraction.

-It was this key 20th century movement which extended the boundaries of what was considered art, paving the way for movements such as Futurism, Constructivism, Orphism, and Vorticism, and in a more general sense, revolutionising art and laying the groundwork for the entire of 20th Modern art as we know it.
+Cubism was this key 20th-century movement which extended the boundaries of what was considered art, paving the way for movements such as Futurism, Constructivism, Orphism, and Vorticism, and in a more general sense, revolutionizing art and laying the groundwork for the entire of 20th Modern art as we know it.
 Nonetheless, as inextricably linked Cubism was with abstraction, for Picasso, "there is no abstract art.”
-His works pursued abstraction but in a way which always took reality as a starting point, and worked in a way which always left an imprint of the real on the canvas, despite its abstract appearance.
+His works pursued abstraction but in a way that always took reality as a starting point, and worked in a way that always left an imprint of the real on the canvas, despite its abstract appearance.